zannloo/tp/docs/DeveloperGuide.md

 4. This command would first
     * check if the specified path is a valid and present group path.
 This is done via `AbsolutePath::isGroupDirectory` method.
     * check if all students in the group already has the task.
-This is done via `GroupChildOperation::checkIfAllChildrenHaveTask` method.
+This is done via `ChildOperation<Student>::checkIfAllChildrenHaveTask` method.
 5. If all checks out, the command would create a new `Deadline` instance and add the deadline to all student that do not already have the aforementioned task.
-This is done through getting a `GroupChildOperation` class from the `Model::groupChildOperation` method.
-The tasks are then added through the `GroupChildOperation::addTaskToAllStudent` method.
+This is done through getting a `ChildOperation<Student>` class from the `Model::groupChildOperation` method.
+The tasks are then added through the `ChildOperation<Student>::addTaskToAllStudent` method.
 For each student, the method would check if the task is already present, if not it would add the task.
 6. It should look something like this.